 Renters are not held responsible for general losses where the tenant was not at fault.
 These scenarios include:

-• When a flood or forest fire damages your house,
+- When water damage or forest fire damages your house,

 These accidents can leave your pockets empty.
 This is where landlord insurance can help you out.